-Why take out a combined single limit (CSL) policy?
+Why get a combined single limit (CSL) policy?

-An umbrella policy – or excess liability policy – is designed to protect you if you are held personally responsible to another person for injury or property damage and your auto insurance limits have been exceeded.
-Your auto policy is your first line of insurance coverage; if its limits are exceeded, your umbrella policy would kick in.
+An umbrella or excess liability policy is designed to protect you if you are held personally responsible to another person for injury or property damage and your auto insurance limits have been exceeded.
+Your auto policy is your first line of insurance coverage; if its limits are exceeded, your umbrella policy will kick in.

-CSL policies typically are more flexible and have simpler claims processes, but they also can be difficult to find for personal auto insurance policies.
-However, keep in mind that these policies tend to be more expensive than split-limit policies, so make sure you can afford the premium.
+CSL policies typically are more flexible and have simpler claims processes, but they also can be challenging to find for personal auto insurance policies.
+But remember that these policies are more expensive than split-limit policies, so make sure you can afford the premium.

 Each state has its own minimum amount of liability coverage.
-For the combined single limit coverage minimum in each state, you’ll need to add up the split limit amounts.
-That total is how much insurance you’re required to purchase in your state.
+Add up the split limit amounts for each state’s combined single-limit coverage minimum — that total is how much insurance you must purchase in your state.

 The minimum split limits in Nevada for auto insurance are:

 - $25,000 for bodily injury or death of one person in any one accident

 - $50,000 for bodily injury or death of two or more persons in any one accident

 - $20,000 for damage to or destruction of property of others in any one accident

 You must purchase $95,000 in combined single-limit insurance coverage for a combined single-limit policy in Nevada.